ervandew/eclim/doc/content/vim/index.rst

 Before diving in, you should first familiarize yourself with the following commands.
-After that, take a look at the docs for :ref:`managing projects <vim/common/project>`.
+After that, take a look at the docs for :doc:`managing projects </vim/project>`.
 Then feel free to move on to the other categories.

 .. _\:PingEclim: